 Dr. Roberta Lammers-Campbell, PhD

-Title/s: Director of Academic Programs and Ecological Restoration at Loyola’s Retreat and Ecology Campus (LUREC)
+Title/s: Director, Academic Programs and Ecological Restoration at Loyola’s Retreat and Ecology Campus (LUREC)

 Specialty Area: Biology, Ecology of Wetland Ecosystems